2020 Springfontein Ulumbaza White

 Description

-The Walker Bay wine district is unique due to its proximity to the Atlantic Ocean and this ensures that the climate here is predominantly cool to very cool (cool-climate), allowing the grapes to build a nice balance between ripe fruit and fresh acidity.
-Just like with the Creation winery, the wines from this region have an old-world style and the wines are very similar to wines from Burgundy, among others.
+The Walker Bay wine district is unique thanks to its proximity to the Atlantic Ocean, resulting in a predominantly cool to very cool climate (cool climate), giving the grapes a beautiful balance of ripe fruit and crisp acidity.
+Like Creation , the wines from this region have an old-world style and are very similar to wines from Burgundy, for example.

-The Springfontein vineyards are located on calcareous soil - Alkaline with a high mineral content.
-The fermentation ferments in small stainless steel tanks with native yeast varieties.
+Springfontein's vineyards are situated on calcareous soil—alkaline with a high mineral content.
+Fermentation takes place in small stainless steel tanks with indigenous yeasts.
 All four cultivars were vinified separately in stainless steel tanks.
-Sauvignon blanc, Semillon and Chardonnay grapes were harvested by hand in boxes early in the morning and stored in a cold room overnight.
-The next morning the grapes were sorted by hand before being destemmed, crushed and gently pressed with minimal skin contact.
-The pressed juice was clarified for fermentation in stainless steel tanks with native yeasts for 48 hours.
+Sauvignon Blanc, Semillon, and Chardonnay grapes were hand-harvested early in the morning into crates and stored overnight in a cold room.
+The following morning, the grapes were hand-sorted before being destemmed, crushed, and gently pressed with minimal skin contact.
+The pressed juice was clarified for 48 hours before fermentation in stainless steel tanks with indigenous yeasts.

-The Springfontein Ulumbaza White is a lively medium-bodied wine with complex fruit aromas.
-In the glass it has a bright (straw) yellow color.
-Nose notes of ripe peach, melon, fresh pineapple, floral.
-It has a refreshing taste with citrus, melon, grassy and floral notes and a long mineral aftertaste.
-Delicious with polenta, pasta with prawns, green salads or simply without food.
+The Springfontein Ulumbaza White is a lively, medium-bodied wine with complex fruit aromas.
+In the glass, it has a bright (straw) yellow color.
+The nose reveals notes of ripe peach, melon, fresh pineapple, and floral notes.
+It has a refreshing palate with citrus, melon, grassy, and floral notes, and a long, mineral finish.
+Delicious with polenta, pasta with prawns, green salads, or simply on its own.

 Platter's ****: